 See full summary »

 In London in the 1970s, Scotland Yard police investigators think they have uncovered a case of vampirism.
-They call in an expert vampire researcher named Van Helsing (a ...
+They call in an expert vampire researcher named Professor Lorrimer Van Helsing (a ...
 See full summary »

 Baron Frankenstein is once again working with illegal medical experiments.
 Together with a young doctor, Karl and his fiancée Anna, they kidnap the mentally sick Dr. Brandt, to perform the ...
 See full summary »

-A young man, Paul Carlson, is on a trip and spends the night at count Dracula's castle.
-Needless to say, he is murdered.
+A young man, Paul Carlson, is on a trip and spends the night at Count Dracula's castle.
+He is murdered.
 After some time has passed, the young man's brother Simon comes to the small town where all the traces end to look for him.Written by

 31 of 40 people found this review helpful.

 Was this review helpful to you?